 - December 7, 2020: Board Workshop Meeting.
 The Redistricting Committee will present recommendations for discussion and public comment.

-- January 2021 (Date TBD): Board Workshop Meeting with redistricting discussion and additional public comment.
+- January 11, 2021: Board Workshop Meeting with redistricting discussion and additional public comment.

 Engaging its stakeholders has always been a priority for Norwin School District.
 The District highly values input from all its stakeholders.
 Therefore, the District sought to create a volunteer Redistricting Committee with members of the community who would represent a broad cross-section of stakeholders.